corda/corda/readme.txt

      -injars stage1 -outjars stage2 @../vm.pro @hello.pro

-(note: pass -dontusemixedcaseclassnames to ProGuard when building on systems with case-insensitive filesystems such as Windows and OS X)
+(note: pass -dontusemixedcaseclassnames to ProGuard when building on systems with case-insensitive filesystems such as Windows and OS X.
+Also, you'll need to add -ignorewarnings if you use the OpenJDK class library since the openjdk-src build does not include all the JARs from OpenJDK, and thus ProGuard will not be able to resolve all referenced classes.
+If you actually plan to use such classes at runtime, you'll need to add them to stage1 before running ProGuard.)

 Step 6: Build the boot and code images.